-What makes these oat flour cookies refined sugar-free?
+What makes these oat cookies refined sugar-free?

 Instead of using white granulated sugar or refined brown sugar, I used unrefined, organic coconut sugar as the sweetener for this recipe.

-How to make this gluten-free, dairy-free dessert
+How to make these gluten-free, vegan cookies

 Preheat your oven to 350º F and line a baking sheet with parchment paper.
 Add vegan butter, coconut sugar, aquafaba and vanilla in a large bowl.